fabiospampinato/bump/readme.md

-      "prerelease": false, // Mark it as a prerelease "files": [], // Globs of files to attach to the release "filesNr": -1, // Number of files expected to match the globs, for validation purposes "token": "", // GitHub personal access token with `public_repo` priviledge "owner": "", // GitHub repository owner
+      "prerelease": false, // Mark it as a prerelease "files": [], // Globs of files to attach to the release "filesNr": -1, // Number of files expected to match the globs, for validation purposes "title": "v[version]", // Template for the release title "token": "", // GitHub personal access token with `public_repo` priviledge "owner": "", // GitHub repository owner
       "repo": "" // GitHub repository name